leekapp/CS254_Final_Project/README.md

 <!-- This is the README for CS254 (Machine Learning) Final Project -->

-# Prediction of the Pathogenicity of Mutations in the Helix Mitochondrial Genome Mutation Database (HelixMTDdb)
+# Predicting the Pathogenicity of Mutations in the Helix Mitochondrial Genome Mutation Database (HelixMTdb)

 ## Introduction

 Mitochondria are essential mediators of fat and carbohydrate metabolism in all eukaryotic organisms.
 They are likely descended from a free-living bacterial ancestor that took up residence within a eukaryotic cell more than one billion years ago.
 Reflecting this evolutionary history, mitochondria are enveloped in a double membrane, produce their own ribosomal RNA, and contain their own circular, bacterial-like genome (mtDNA) that encodes 13 proteins involved in the electron transport chain, 22 tRNAs, and 2 ribosomal RNAs (Figure 1).
 Mutations in mtDNA are relatively common due mainly to their oxidizing environment and the 10-fold higher mutation rate of mitochondrial DNA polymerase compared to nuclear DNA polymerases.
-Most variation in mtDNA sequences is confined to the non-coding control region, the D-loop, which mediates mtDNA replication, and has been used to infer maternal ancestry in humans, as all mtDNA is maternally inherited.
+Most variation in mtDNA sequences is confined to the non-coding control region, the D-loop, which mediates mtDNA replication and has been used to infer maternal ancestry in humans, as all mtDNA is maternally inherited.
 The number of mitochondria per cell body varies widely among tissues, with the highest numbers in oocytes, neurons, liver and muscle cells.
 The number of mtDNA copies per mitochindrion varies per cell and mutations may arise independently within any one of them.
 Consequently, most cells contain an ensemble of mitochondria bearing distinct genomes, a condition known as heteroplasmy.
 In the case of homoplasmy, the composition of mitochondria within a cell is uniform.

 ### Figure 1.
 Human mtDNA